-Metrics Estimated or actual number of MS4 outfalls 223

-Estimated or actual number of interconnections TBD Outfall mapping complete 95 Interconnection mapping complete 0% System-wide mapping complete (detailed MS4 infrastructure) 70% Outfall assessment and priority ranking 0% Dry weather screening of all High and Low priority outfalls complete 2017 - 0% 2018 - 0% 2019 - 0%It was anticipated to conduct dry weather screening during the Fall of 2019.
+Metrics Estimated or actual number of MS4 outfalls 223 Estimated or actual number of interconnections TBD Outfall mapping complete 95 Interconnection mapping complete 0% System-wide mapping complete (detailed MS4 infrastructure) 70% Outfall assessment and priority ranking 0% Dry weather screening of all High and Low priority outfalls complete 2017 through 2019 - 0% It was anticipated to conduct dry weather screening during the Fall of 2018, 2018 and 2019.
 However, unseasonably high precipitation precluded dry weather screening.
-It is anticipated that dry weather screening will be conducted in the late Spring and early Summer of 2020.
+2020 - 0% It is anticipated that dry weather screening will be conducted in the late Spring and early Summer of 2021.
 Catchment investigations complete 0% Estimated percentage of MS4 catchment area investigated 0%